leodevbro/vscode-blockman/README.md

     // 'basic' color means it will set a color from basic color settings.

     // 'transparent' and partially transparent colors work fine for borders, but backgrounds have some problems with such values,
-    // so, if you type 'transparent' on background, it will be the color of VSCode editor backgound.
+    // so, if you type 'transparent' on background, it will be the color of VS Code editor backgound.

     "blockman.n33A01B1FromDepth0ToInwardForAllBorders": "!10,0,0,0; red > green > blue",
     "blockman.n33A01B2FromDepth0ToInwardForAllBackgrounds": "!10,1,0,3; hsl(235, 30%, 7%) > hsl(0, 0%, 7.1%) > hsl(0, 0%, 9.5%) > hsl(0, 0%, 11.15%) > hsl(0, 0%, 12.8%)",